-Ben has been in legal practice since 1997.
-Ben’s practice is focused on employment law, personal injury and workers’ compensation, and cases involving property right disputes.
+Ben is a partner at Douglas, Leonard & Garvey.
+Ben’s practice is focused on employment law, personal injury and workers’ compensation, and cases involving property rights disputes.

 Ben has been honored as a Super Lawyer from the New England region in the category of representing employees in employment discrimination cases.
 Only 5% of the lawyers in New England receive the Super Lawyer honor.